6 Days, 5 Nights

 Altitude lost: 1816m

-After breakfast and a heartfelt ceremony of gratitude and team bonding with your crew, it’s time to say goodbye.
-We continue our descent, stopping at the Mandara Huts for lunch.
-Remember to tip your guides, cooks, and porters as you will be leaving them here.
-You return to the Marangu Park Gate to receive your summit certificates.
-Because the weather is significantly warmer, the terrain is wet, muddy, and steep, and we strongly advise wearing gaiters and trekking poles.
-A vehicle will meet you at the gate and drive you back to your Moshi hotel (approximate time 45 minutes).
-Enjoy a long-awaited hot shower, dinner, and celebrations!
+After breakfast and a heartfelt gratitude and team bonding ceremony with your crew, it’s time to say goodbye.
+We continue our descent, pausing at the Mandara Huts for lunch.
+Remember to tip your guides, cooks, and porters because you are leaving them here.
+You return to the Marangu Park Gate to collect your summit certificates.
+Because the weather is much warmer, the terrain is wet, muddy, and steep, so we strongly advise wearing gaiters and trekking poles.
+A vehicle will meet you at the gate and transport you back to your Moshi hotel (approximately 45 minutes).
+Enjoy a long-awaited hot shower, dinner, and festivities!

 Bring layered clothing, warm gear, trekking boots, gloves, hat, trekking poles, headlamp, and a daypack.
 Proper preparation ensures comfort through the changing temperatures and terrain.